Joseph Luker: Investigation and trial

 Luker had implicated his fellow constable Isaac Simmonds in the robbery, when talking with Breeze during the evening before he died.
 Simmonds was quickly apprehended, and bloodstained clothes were found in his room.
 A witness had also recognised him earlier, while he was trying to clean blood off the desk.
 An associate of Simmonds and Luker, Constable William Bladders, was also found with bloodstained clothes, and the bloodied frame of a barrow was found in the yard opposite his lodgings.

 Another constable, John Russell, was implicated in the robbery.
 Joseph Samuel (also known as Samuels) and Richard Jackson also were apprehended for their involvement in the crime.
 Simmonds and Bladders were charged with wilful murder.
 Simmonds was acquitted at trial for insufficient evidence after convincing the court that the bloodstains on the clothes were caused by his regular nosebleeds.
 Bladders was also acquitted, after convincing the court that the blood had come from his earlier slaughter of a pig.

 The inquest took five hours to return the verdict.
 Russell, Samuel and Jackson were charged with breaking and entering.
 Russell was acquitted on insufficient evidence.
 Jackson admitted the robbery and turned state's evidence against Samuel.
 Samuel pleaded guilty to the robbery but denied any involvement in the death of Luker.
 Samuel was found guilty of breaking and entering; he was sentenced to be hanged.

 Samuel was scheduled to be executed on 26 September 1803.
 When asked for any last words, he again claimed his innocence of Luker's murder and accused Simmonds.
-He said that while they were in a cell awaiting trail, Simmonds had claimed responsibility and that the conversation was in Hebrew.
+He said that while they were in a cell awaiting trial, Simmonds had claimed responsibility and that the conversation was in Hebrew.
 There were three failed attempts to hang Samuel: twice the rope snapped and once it unravelled.
 This was followed by a "public clamour", and within an hour of that response Governor King claimed divine intervention and commuted his sentence to life imprisonment.
 Samuel was eventually sent to work in the coal mines at King's Town (modern day Newcastle).
 According to Rachel Franks, the narrative of the events that is most commonly told is that of Samuel, the man they could not hang, not of Luker.
 Franks believes that the only reason Luker is mentioned in these narratives at all is because he was the first officer of the law to be killed in the line of duty in Australia.